Pimecrolimus: Pharmacology

 Pimecrolimus is an ascomycin macrolactam derivative.
 It has been shown in vitro that pimecrolimus binds to FKBP1A and also inhibits calcineurin.
 Thus pimecrolimus inhibits T-cell activation by inhibiting the synthesis and release of cytokines from T-cells.
 Pimecrolimus also prevents the release of inflammatory cytokines and mediators from mast cells.

 Pimecrolimus, like tacrolimus, belongs to the ascomycin class of macrolactam immunosuppressives, acting by the inhibition of T-cell activation by the calcineurin pathway and inhibition of the release of numerous inflammatory cytokines, thereby preventing the cascade of immune and inflammatory signals.

 Pimecrolimus has a similar mode of action to that of tacrolimus but is more selective, with no effect on dendritic (Langerhans) cells.

 It has lower permeation through the skin than topical steroids or topical tacrolimus although they have not been compared with each other for their permeation ability through mucosa.
 In addition, in contrast with topical steroids, pimecrolimus does not produce skin atrophy.

+Development and production

+Pimecrolimus was developed by Novartis.
+Its development number was ascomycin derivative ASM 981.

+The New Drug Application (NDA) was filed December 15, 2000.
+It received US FDA approval on December 13, 2001.

+At its US approval, it was one of the first new eczema treatments introduced since the topical corticosteroids of the 1950s.

+It is available as a topical cream, once marketed by Novartis.
+Since early 2007, Galderma has been promoting the compound in Canada.
+The trade name is Elidel.